 Over 95% of the ingredients in Gashee products are natural and plant-based.
 These products minimize potential hair damages by undergoing a cold-formulation process while encouraging maximum absorption.

-2021 study examined the effects of Gashee products on patients experiencing extreme hair loss.
+A 2021 study examined the effects of Gashee products on patients experiencing extreme hair loss.
 The study presented the role of all-natural ingredients in combatting the balding patterns.
 According to the research, the plant-based ingredients helped all patients have drastic hair growth improvements.

 VIDEO: Happy Gashee User Shares Hair Growth Results